-Crime scene sketches serve to establish spatial relationships, provide a general overall scene view, assist with preparation of demonstrative aides for court.
-Sketches are not required but are useful.

-Sketching is at the discretion of the Forensic Scientist or Forensic Technician.
-A rough sketch will be on paper, scanned, and attached to the LaunchPad document.
+Crime scene sketches serve to establish spatial relationships, potential paths and movement of impression evidence, provide a general overall scene view, and assist with preparation of demonstrative aides for court.
+Sketches are not required but are useful and may be utilized on a case-by-case basis at the discretion of the Forensic Scientist or Forensic Technician.
+If utilized, a rough sketch will be on paper, scanned, and attached to the LaunchPad document.